 - Incorrectly configured validation.

 An excessive number of questions can make shoppers close the form before filling it.
-You should have a good understanding of the purpose of the form and know the optimum number of questions.
+You should have a good understanding of the form’s purpose and know the optimum number of questions.
 A conspicuous example is a startup selling used cars.
-Despite good technical solutions, buyers still didn’t register and didn’t purchase on the website because of its poor UX design.
+Despite good technical solutions, buyers still didn’t register and purchase on the website because of its poor UX design.
 The thing is that for registration, they needed to fill out a terribly long form with several pages.
 The buyers reacted predictably and went to competitors.

 How to fix mistakes: Try heatmap on your website to understand clicks and mouse hovering heatmap.